helsingborg-stad/pladdra/README.md

 In order to run the extensions for VSCode, you need to install dotnet from [here](https://dotnet.microsoft.com/download), and, once installed, run `ln -s /usr/local/share/dotnet/dotnet /usr/local/bin/`

 You will also need to install [mono](https://www.mono-project.com/download/stable/#download-mac), and set your vscode settings to use a global mono installation

+## Debugging Unity in VSCode

+Using the [`Debugger for unity`](https://marketplace.visualstudio.com/items?itemName=Unity.unity-debug) extension, you can launch the debugger from the debug menu.

+In order for the debugger to attach, you have to start the project in Unity as well.